ringcentral/ringcentral-api-docs/docs/team-messaging/quick-start.md

 ### Check the newly created team

-Login to your account at https://app.devtest.ringcentral.com (use https://app.ringcentral.com if you test on your production) to see the newly created team.
+Login to your account at https://app.ringcentral.com to see the newly created team.

 ## Need Help?